-In 2005, our Composites LLC subsidiary sold substantially all of its assets to a third party.
+In 2005, our Kadant Composites LLC subsidiary (Composites LLC) sold substantially all of its assets to a third party.
 Under the terms of the asset purchase agreement, Composites LLC retained certain liabilities associated with the operation of the business prior to the sale, including the warranty obligations related to products manufactured prior to the sale date.
-Composites LLC retained all of the cash proceeds received from the asset sale and continued to administer and pay warranty claims from the sale proceeds into the third quarter of 2007.
-On September 30, 2007, Composites LLC announced that it no longer had sufficient funds to honor warranty claims, was unable to pay or process warranty claims, and ceased doing business.
 All activity related to this business is classified in the results of the discontinued operation in the accompanying condensed consolidated financial statements.